Feuerfuchs/sass-ignis/README.md

 The easing gradients provided by Ignis address the above problems.
 Moreover, they have one more major feature: You can use multiple color stops with varying easing functions.

-The syntax is similar to the [new CSS proposal](https://github.com/w3c/csswg-drafts/issues/1332).
+The syntax is kept as close to the [new CSSWG proposal](https://github.com/w3c/csswg-drafts/issues/1332) as possible to make the transition to the native easing gradients easier later on.
+**However:** Note that mid-point shifts are not supported (yet) and the usage of `cubic-bezier()` and `steps()` is entirely different.

 Example usage: